puppetlabs/puppetlabs-acl/README.md

 ###Protect with Purge
 To lock down a folder to only the permissions specified in the manifest resource, you want to protect the folder and set `purge => 'true'`.
 This ensure that the only permissions on the folder are the ones that you have set explicitly in the manifest.

+**Warning**: While managing ACLs you could lock the user running Puppet completely out of managing resources.
+Extreme care should be used when using `purge => true` with `inherit_parent_permissions => false` on the `acl`.
+If this is done and locks Puppet out of managing the resource, manual intervention on affected nodes will be required.

 Protected with purge sample usage:

     acl { 'c:/tempperms':